benjaminthedonkey/dpg-components/README.md

  - Components should be first class citizens, i.e. use the same API as regular Items.
  - Components can contain other Components or regular Items.
- - Although Components are required to implement a contract (DPGComponent abstract class), reusability is achieved through composition.
+ - Reusability is achieved through composition.

 ### How it works ?
 Import module dpg_components before you import [DearPyGui](https://github.com/hoffstadt/DearPyGui).